sugarlabs/musicblocks/documentation/README.md

 -   **Run Slowly**: Executes the program slowly to allow you to follow the process step by step.
 -   **Run Step by Step**: Runs the program one step at a time, ideal for debugging and analysis.
+-   **Change theme**: Switch between light and dark mode for a customized workspace.
 -   **Merge with Current Project**: Combines the current project with another, promoting collaboration and reusability.
 -   **Turtle Wrap**: Enables wrapping of the turtle's position to seamlessly continue from the opposite edge of the canvas.
 -   **Set Pitch Preview**: Lets users preview pitches while composing, providing instant feedback.